oguzhanbzglu/snake-game-rl-control/README.md

 # snake-game-rl-control
-Classic snake game but with AI control
+Classical snake game but with AI control